 Depending on the length of the loan and your lender’s underwriting process, they may also calculate certain costs including third-party property management, expected vacancy rates, or even the cost of future repairs to help determine what DSCR they’re comfortable with.

 Ultimately, there are a lot of factors to consider.
 At Pimlico Capital, we offer a very transparent process and will communicate effectively with you throughout.
 It’s why we have unanimously great reviews!

 What Can I Do if My DSCR is Too Low for My Desired Loan Amount?

 Ultimately, you only have two options if you find that you can’t get approved for a loan because your DSCR is too low.
 You’ll either have to put the idea on hold, wait out any current leases, and increase rent for the following year, or you’ll have to accept a lower loan amount.

 In the right circumstances, it may make sense to wait and increase rent prices, especially if rent in the area has gone up significantly and you’re confident that you’ll be able to lease the properties without risking a lengthy vacancy.
 For the most part though, the easier path forward would be to accept a lower loan amount.
 Sometimes that means that the deal might not work.

 Where Can I Get a DSCR Loan?

-Pimlico Capital offers 30-year investment mortgages for rental properties.
+Pimlico Capital offers DSCR loans for rental properties.
 To find out if you qualify for a DSCR loan, give us a call at 410-855-4600, or get pre-qualified by filling out our online rate calculator!
 Once we have your info, we’ll get in touch to confirm details and walk through your financing options.